Finding Alternatives to Google Adsense

 December 18th, 2018.
 The time was 18:00 PST when my Google Adsense account was shut down due to invalid traffic..

 Earlier that day, my blog had an unnaturally large increase in traffic.
-I went from my average request rate of 100/hour to 2000/hour in the span of just 3 minutes time.
-The traffic was completely inorganic (0:00 spent on site), 99.99% bounce rate, and none of my articles had increased user view counts, according to Google Analytics.
-Google Adsense flagged my website for fraudulent activity and, within a few hours time, suspended my Adsense account altogether.
+I went from my average request rates of 100/hour to 2000/hour in the span of just 3 minutes.
+The traffic was completely inorganic (0:00 spent on the website), 99.99% bounce rate, and none of my articles had increased user view counts, according to Google Analytics.
+Google Adsense flagged my website for fraudulent activity and within a few hours time, suspended my Adsense account completely.

-Despite contacting Google several times and providing service logs from my Cloudfront distribution (I use AWS for my hosting) proving the fraudulent traffic, they continued to respond with the same copy paste message:
+Despite contacting Google several times and providing service logs from my Cloudfront distribution (I use AWS for hosting my website) proving the fraudulent traffic, they continued to respond with the same copy paste:

 After thoroughly reviewing your account data and taking your feedback into consideration, our specialists have confirmed that we're unable to reinstate your AdSense account.

-I was left with no monetization model (I had not yet implemented affiliate marketing) and a mysterious source of invalid traffic that could strike again at any moment.
+I was left with no monetization model (I had not yet implemented affiliate marketing) and a mysterious source of invalid traffic that could strike my website again at any moment.
 The first thing I did was take precautionary steps like setting up service alarms and request throttles to flag/stunt future inorganic traffic spikes.
-I eventually identified a surprising culprit for the cause of this spam-bot attack, which I wrote about in a separate article.
+After a ton of digging, I eventually identified a surprising culprit for the cause of this invalid traffic, which I reveal and explain in a separate article.

 Despite the shocking setback of losing an advertising partner, I knew I had to find another solution to sustain my blogs profitable business model.
-I had heard of alternatives to Google Adsense only in passing, and typically wrote them off as lesser alternatives to the browser giant.
+I had heard of alternatives to Google Adsense only in passing, and typically wrote them off as being lower quality than the browser giant.
 When I began exploring the available options however, I was pleasantly surprised.

-Infolinks works in a very similar way to Google Adsense.
-It gives users JS code which they can add anywhere on their site, just like Adsense units.
+Infolinks was the first advertising network I tried, and it works in a very similar way to Google Adsense.
+It gives users JS code to implement anywhere on their website, just like Adsense units.
 If you run a website through Wordpress or another hosting platform, Infolinks has easy integrations and solid documentation to walk you through the process.
-Once you get the ad units loaded on your site, all updates are made from the Infolink console and pushed to the ad units with minimal delay, which makes updates easy to implement.
+Once you get the ad units loaded on your site, all preferences are configured from within the Infolink console and pushed to the ad units automatically, which makes updates easy to implement.
 Infolink offers various ad unit types: